410Labs/dockerfiles/nginx-graphite/README.md

 To use it, `graphite-web` must be available at `graphite`.
 Use docker networking DNS with services, or `--add-host`, or `--link` to accomplish this.

-If you want e.g. HTTP Basic auth to prevent unauthenticated access to graphite, you can easily add that to the config file.
+If you want e.g. HTTP Basic Auth to prevent unauthenticated access to graphite, you can easily add that to the config file.